victorlisman/Calculator/README.md

 # Calculator
-Simple calculator witn an UI
+Simple calculator witn an UI.
+Must have wxWidgets to compile: https://www.wxwidgets.org/